|

 born on October 25, 1829 and baptized April 13, 1830, Queen Street Chapel.

-Occupation: Emma Land must have had some sort of problem.
+Occupation: Emma Land may have had some sort of problem.
 She never married and

 she was never listed in any of the censuses with an occupation.